CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module NET.2.2 WLAN-Usage.md

 Sensitization, especially of users who are allowed to access confidential information, should be practiced and supported by means of practical examples.

 A special hazard for the WLAN clients exists when public radio networks (so-called hotspots) are used.
 Hotspots often use no or only weak security mechanisms to give customers straightforward access.
 As a result, transmitted information can usually be easily intercepted.
-If hotspots are to be used for the dial-in to the institution or if confidential information is to be transmitted to them, users must be specifically trained in the use of hotspots and implement appropriate measures.
+If hotspots are to be used for the dial-in to the institution or if confidential information is to be transmitted to them, the users must be specifically trained in the use of the hotspot and implement appropriate measures.
 For example, they must make sure that all connections are properly encrypted.
 Any suspicion of alerts or redirects to IT systems that are not part of the institution must be considered to be a security incident.

 It must be clear to users that using WLANs greatly enhances mobility, but it also carries risks as attackers may be out of the field of view or suspected spatial WLAN coverage.

-#### NET.2.2.M3 Securing WLAN Usage in Unsafe Environments [IT Operations]Hotspots are a limited radio area.
+#### NET.2.2.M3 Securing WLAN Usage in Unsafe Environments [IT Operations]
+Hotspots are a limited radio area.
 Most hotspots are explicitly built so that they can be used by foreign participants.
 Their main purpose is usually wireless access to the Internet.
-Often you can find such hotspots in hotels, airports, exhibition halls, railway stations and convention centers.
+Often you can find such hotspots in hotels, airports, exhibition halls, train stations and convention centers.

 Hotspots should always be regarded as an insecure network, firstly because the level of security available there is difficult to assess from the outside, and secondly because most hotspots offer their services in the form of "shared networks".
 As a result, it is generally possible to access every other terminal in the network from each terminal.
 If the risk arising from the use of a hotspot can not be estimated, it may be considered that the use of hotspots should be completely prohibited by the WLAN security guideline.